MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-price-list.md

 **Save & Close**.

-## Add price lists to work orders
+## Add price list to work orders

 When creating a work order, you must enter a price list.
 The price list can be entered manually, or automatically populated based on the price list of the billing account or work order type when chosen.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/price-list-work-order.png)

-When a price list is added to a work order, it is automatically propagated to all work order products and services; however the price list of an individual work order product or service can be manually overridden as needed.
+When a price list is added to a work order, it is automatically propagated to all work order products and services; however the price list of an individual work order product or service can be manually overridden as needed or via entitlements.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/price-list-service-used.png)